 The surname Ashecroft was first found in Norfolk where one of the first records of the name was Margaret de Asecroft who was listed in the Hundredorum Rolls of 1275 in this county.
 Richard Ashcroft was also listed in Norfolk in the Feet of Fines.

-Important Dates for the Ashecroft family
+Early History of the Ashecroft family

 This web page shows only a small excerpt of our Ashecroft research.
 Another 75 words (5 lines of text) covering the years 1592 and 1602 are included under the topic Early Ashecroft History in all our PDF Extended History products and printed products wherever possible.